aws-amplify/docs/docs/lib/graphqlapi/fragments/flutter/authz/20_oidc.md

 <amplify-callout>

-OIDC modes is not available just yet for Flutter.
+OIDC mode is not yet supported for Flutter.
 We are actively working on this.

 </amplify-callout>